qemu/seabios/docs/Build_overview.md

 The EXTRAVERSION field should provide the package version (if applicable) and the name of the distribution (if that's not already obvious from the package version).
-This string will be appended to the main SeaBIOS version.
-The above information helps SeaBIOS developers correlate defect reports to the source code and build environment.
+This string will be appended to the main AyeBIOS version.
+The above information helps AyeBIOS developers correlate defect reports to the source code and build environment.

-If one is building a binary in a build environment that does not have access to the git tool or does not have the full SeaBIOS git repo available, then please use an official SeaBIOS release tar file as source.
-If building from a snapshot (where there is no official SeaBIOS tar) then one should generate a snapshot tar file on a machine that does support git using the scripts/tarball.sh tool.
+If one is building a binary in a build environment that does not have access to the git tool or does not have the full AyeBIOS git repo available, then please use an official AyeBIOS release tar file as source.
+If building from a snapshot (where there is no official AyeBIOS tar) then one should generate a snapshot tar file on a machine that does support git using the scripts/tarball.sh tool.
 For example:

 `scripts/tarball.sh`